Everything you need to know about organ meat is in this guide. You’ll learn why organ meat is one of the most nutritious foods on this planet.

-Start with liver and there are recipes that direct you to soak the liver in milk to help mitigate the “liver” like flavor.
+Some recipes suggest to soak liver in milk to help mitigate the “liver” like flavor.

-For those willing to try this recipe make sure you sauté your onions so they caramelize.
-It enhances the onion’s flavor and the main way to counteract the liver taste.
+For those willing to try this recipe, make sure you sauté the onions to caramelize them.
+It enhances the onion’s flavor over the liver's.
 Plate the dish and then finish it off with a quality sea salt and you’re set!

 If eating organ liver is still not your thing there is a great alternative – Organ Supplements.
 But not all of them are the same, just like your organ meat, the source is vital.

-You want to get a supplement that has minimal or no fillers and source their meat from pasture raised cattle – this would be grass fed and finished.
+Get a supplement with minimal or no fillers.
+Who source their meat from pasture raised cattle – this would be grass fed and finished.

-And based on food analysis by the USDA (U.S. Department of Agriculture) between livers from the US and New Zealand, the vitamin content in New Zealand liver had the following:
+And based on food analysis by the USDA (U.S. Department of Agriculture) between U.S. and New Zealand livers, the vitamin content in New Zealand liver has the following:

 Vitamin B12 - New Zealand liver has 43% more than U.S. based liver.